bytestudios/JS-function-and-ObjC-method-connector/README.md

 application, I included the ability to use a local HTML file, a remote HTML file and a remote HTML file that includes a POST so you can send a user and token, say.

-No licence, no warranty, use as is for any purpose you see fit.
+No license, no warranty, use as is for any purpose you see fit.